Parent Helper Roster

 The following short videos explain the roles of the 4 Officials required to manage each event:

-For more educational resources, see our Athletics Education page.
+For more educational resources, see our Guide to Officiating page.

 In addition to their role as event officials, Age Managers provide a number of key role for their group, including: